Bruce Hood (psychologist): Skepticism

+In March 2026, Hood launched My-Thesis.Org, a global platform where graduate students present their research in short, accessible videos.
+Many of these are in the Three Minute Thesis (3MT) format, a competition that originated out of the University of Queensland.
+According to Hood, the purpose of the platform is to create a searchable database of research talks to counter the proliferation of AI generated experts, ensuring each presenter is verified through their university or recognized institution.

 Awards and recognition

 He was awarded a Sloan Fellowship in neuroscience in 1997, a Young Investigator Award from the International Society for Infant Studies and the Robert L. Fantz prize in 1999.

 He is the only individual to win the University of Bristol Engagement Award twice (2008–2012) and in 2013, Hood received The British Psychological Society Public Engagement and Media award.

 From 2014 to 2016, Hood was President of the Psychology Section of the British Science Association and in 2016, he received the inaugural Distinguished Contribution to Developmental Psychology award from the British Psychological Society.
 In 2019, he received an honorary Doctor of Science from Abertay University and is honorary life-time fellow of the Association Psychological Science and The Royal Institution of Great Britain.
 In 2025, Hood was awarded a National Teaching Fellowship in recognition of his contribution to higher education.